kenneth-tucker/workflow/README.md

 simulation experiments.
 Workflow sets up an experiment using a config file, then runs the experiment as a series of steps and decision points.
-It organizes all output files for you and records the experiment progress in a trace file, for later review or rerun.
+It organizes output files for you and records the experiment progress in a trace file.

 ## Config File

-Defines the parameters of the overall experiment, initial experiment state, and the specific steps and decisions involved in the experiment.

-A config file is specified when running the Workflow utility command `workflow.py <config_file.toml>`.
+A TOML config file is specified when running the Workflow command script `workflow.py <config_file.toml>`.
 An example config file config_files/examples/demo/demo_config.toml is provided.

-The TOML format is recommended because it is simple yet versatile, similar the INI format but expanded.
-See  https://toml.io/en/v1.0.0 for more info about the TOML format.
+The config file defines the parameters of the overall experiment, the initial experiment state, and the specific steps and decisions involved in the experiment.

 ## Output Files

-The tree structure of the output files is hierarchical.
+The out_dir you specify in the config file tells Workflow where you like to save the results of running experiments, in general or for a particular project.
+When you run Workflow it will create a subdirectory in the out_dir with your experiment's name, then another subdirectory in that with the run number for the experiment.
+For example, if you specify an outdir of /home/username/my_project/my_results and the experiment name is experiment_a and it is the first time running that experiment, Workflow will save files to /home/username/my_project/my_results/experiment_a/run_1.
+Workflow determines the run number based on the highest number run in the experiment directory.
+If a relative path is provided it will be treated as relative to the directory that contains the config file.

 TODO clean up this description